Gary Liddle: Notts County

 Liddle signed for League One club Notts County on 21 June 2012 on a two-year contract.
 Liddle stated that it was Keith Curle's desire to manage in the Championship that played a big part in the switch.
 "Keith wants to manage in the Championship with Notts.
 That's why I came here.
 Hopefully I can help him do that".
 Before the start of the 2012–13 season, Liddle admitted there was a challenge to earn a first team spot.
 "It's the most competitive squad I've ever been in, If I get the shirt I will have to play well to keep it and if I'm not in the team I'll have to work even harder in training to get in there."

 He made his competitive debut for the club in a 2–1 victory over Crewe Alexandra, partnering Dean Leacock in the centre of defence.
 Liddle made a good start to his career at Notts County and was awarded the PFA Fans' Player of the Month for September, continuing to play at centre back, he ensured County remained unbeaten in that month.

 Liddle made his final and 46th league appearance of the season against Coventry City.
 It meant he had played every minute of the 2012–13 season, equalling a record last set by County's Pedro Richards 30 years ago.
 He then won four awards at the clubs' end of season award ceremony.
 Including; The Manager's Player of the Year, Players' Player of the Year, Fans' Player of the Year and the Supporters' Club Player of the Year.
+He left Notts County in 2014, having made 78 league appearances over his two seasons with the club.

 Bradford City

 Liddle signed for Bradford City on 9 June 2014 on a one-year contract with the option of an additional year.
 He made his debut on 9 August 2016 in a 3–2 home win against Coventry City.
+In January 2015, he played for Bradford in their 4–2 away win at Premier League leaders Chelsea in the FA Cup fourth round.
+He also started for Bradford in the FA Cup quarter-finals, however they were eliminated by Championship club Reading in a replay.
+Liddle left Bradford in February 2016 having made 61 league appearances during his spell with the Bantams.